desmid/mview/README.md

   download a ZIP archive.

-### Install
+### Installation

+There are several ways to install MView, with further details given below.

+Each method can be used by an ordinary user installing into their own account, or by a system administrator installing onto a computer with multiple users.
+It is assumed that Perl is already installed and on your `PATH'.

+* Installer script

+  The installer program should work on all systems, but is new and relatively experimental.

+  You unpack the archive into a destination folder and run the installer from there, following the instructions.
+You may have to edit `PATH' afterwards.

+  Explanation: the installer puts a small mview driver program into a folder on `PATH' so that it can be run easily by the user.
+The driver knows the location of the unpacked MView folder and starts the real MView program.

+* Manual install

+  This works on all systems and is the most basic, but requires that you do a little editing.

+  You unpack the archive into a destination folder, edit the MView program by hand, then add the folder containing that program to `PATH'.

+* Perl module

+  This method assumes that, as well as Perl, you have some version of `make' installed, so may not work on all systems.

+  You unpack the archive into a temporary folder and run the standard Perl module installation incantation.
+Unlike the other installation methods you can then delete the installation folder because all the code has been copied into Perl somewhere.

+  Installing a perl Module has the advantage that there is (usually) no need to change `PATH', but the disadvantage that it installs directly into your Perl installation (or personal perl folder known to Perl), which you may not want to do.

-#### Linux, Apple, UNIX
+#### Linux, OS X, UNIX

-There are different approaches depending on whether you are installing for your own use or as a site administrator for multiple users.

 ##### Installer script

-Using this method, you unpack the archive into a destination directory, then run an installer that puts a small driver program into a folder on your `PATH' so you can run it easily.
-The driver knows the location of the unpacked MView folder and starts the real MView program.

 1. Save the archive to somewhere under your home folder then uncompress and extract it:

         tar xvzf mview-1.66.1.tar.gz

-   This creates a sub-folder called `mview-1.66.1' containing all the files.
+   This creates a sub-folder `mview-1.66.1' containing all the files.

 2. Change to this folder.